rohitprk/squareAPI/readme.md

 # Square API
-API to store co-ordinate points, X and Y, find sets of points that make squares in 2D plane and also reutrn number of squares can be drawn from provided points.
+API to store co-ordinate points, X and Y, find sets of points that make squares in 2D plane and also return number of squares can be drawn from provided points.
 ## Operations
 - Add - Add single/bulk co-ordinate points
 - Delete - Delete single/bulk co-ordinate points